When trying to prevent illness and prevent disease you can use immune booster supplements to help.

-My favorite mushrooms for immunity are:
+Some of the best mushrooms for immunity are:

-You can add these mushroom powders to any recipe including soups, stews, stir fries, sauces, and more.
+You can add these mushroom powders to any recipe including soups, stews, stir-fries, sauces, and more.
 I like to make mushroom coffee or mushroom tea with them as well.
 Simply add a 1/2 tsp or more to anything you desire.

 Bottom line: mushrooms have been used for thousands of years to support health and immunity.
-You too can enjoy their health benefits by including them in your immune boosting supplements or in your meals.
+You too can enjoy their health benefits by including them in your immune-boosting supplements or in your meals.